kapsaquarius/EPICS-Padho-India-/README.md

-A web application build for EPICS
-# Online Donation Portal for Padho India
+ # EPICS Part B : Online Donation Portal for Padho India

 In order to run the project locally, follow the steps below:

-# -> Run the command python manage.py runserver
+1)Run the command python manage.py runserver
-# -> Site will be running locally on the URL : http://127.0.0.1/
+2)Site will be running locally on the URL : http://127.0.0.1/